What anatomical term corresponds with the meaning of "skin"?

 Prepare for the AAERT Certified Electronic Transcriber (CET) Exam.
 Engage with interactive quizzes and detailed explanations for confidence in the electronic transcription field.
 Start your journey towards certification success!

 The anatomical term that corresponds with the meaning of "skin" is "Dermat-."
-This prefix originates from the Greek word "derma," which directly translates to skin.
-It is commonly used in medical terminology, such as in words like "dermatology," the study of skin and its diseases.
+This prefix originates from the Greek word "derma," which directly translates to "skin."
+The use of "Dermat-" in medical terminology is common; for example, in "dermatology," which is the branch of medicine that focuses on the diagnosis and treatment of skin disorders.

 Subscribe